 Where some industries are exempt from mandatory WCB coverage, it’s important to note that these exemptions are rarely written right into the legislation itself.

 In some cases, the WCB concerned has direct control over listing industries where WCB coverage is mandatory versus those where it is not.
-In other cases, changes to these require the government concerned to amend the regulations that define the lists of mandatory or excluded industries.
+In other cases, changes require the government concerned to amend the regulations that define the lists of mandatory or excluded industries.

 These lists are subject to change over time because the economy changes and new industries are always developing.